jtwebman/pipe-callbacks/README.md

 ## Improvements

-I like writing functional javascript.
 If you have any improvements please feel free to open an issue or pull request.

 Enjoy!